 Prior to our temporary shutdown of these services in December 2019, we obtained our contracts for drilling oil and natural gas wells either through competitive bidding or through direct negotiations with customers.
 We typically entered into drilling contracts that provided for compensation on a daywork basis.
+Occasionally, we entered into drilling contracts that provided for compensation on a daywork basis.
+Occasionally, we entered into drilling contracts that provided for compensation on a daywork basis.
 Occasionally, we entered into drilling contracts that provided for compensation on a footage basis; however, a majority of such footage drilling contracts also provided for daywork rates for work outside core drilling activities contemplated by such footage contracts and under certain other circumstances.
 We have not historically entered into turnkey contracts; however, we may decide to enter into such contracts in the future.
 It is also possible that we may acquire such contracts in connection with future acquisitions of drilling assets.
 Contract terms generally depend on the complexity and risk of operations, the on-site drilling conditions, the type of equipment used, the anticipated duration of the work to be performed and market conditions.

 Rig Moving.
 We provided rig moving services in the Permian Basin.
-Due to market conditions, we temporarily shut-down our rig moving operations beginning in April 2020.
+Due to market conditions, we temporarily shutdown our rig moving operations beginning in April 2020.
 As of December 31, 2023, we owned 15 trucks specifically tailored to move rigs.